 On January 21st, 2017… People from all around the world took a stand for Women’s rights.
-They marched, they rallied (even your Mimi!), they head their heads high and let their voices be heard.
+They marched, they rallied (even your Mimi!), they held their heads high and let their voices be heard.
 It was a call to action.
 Wake up — Women have something to say.

 I didn’t get the personal opportunity to march, but I did get to spend the morning with incredible women who are successful, compassionate, and uplifting.
 Women who support each other, listen to other, and speak highly of each other.
 I believe that is starts there.
 A movement starts with people like these.
 It starts small, but makes such an impact when you treat others with this same respect.
 The ripple will continue.
 Be apart of it.